 The Lower Tier.
 Crack du Jour has a few tiers.
 The lower tier is the lower part of our picture and currently has three routes.
 Most of us did the left-most route called Apple Fritters, which is straight below Route 1 and hidden behind the tree in our picture.
 Start up a little crack to a bolt, then do a finger traverse to the right past a fixed pin to get onto a slab.
 Follow the slab past 4 more bolts to the anchor.
 This was rated 5.8, we’d call the delicate move beyond the fixed pin 5.9.
 Some of our party tried another route on the lower tier (up and then slightly right of where people are standing in the picture).
 They were looking for Tid (5.8, gear to 2 inches), but found the found harder and mossier than expected and were not sure if they were on route.

 The Upper Tier.
-The picture above gives our ratings.
 The written description below lists the guidebook’s rating first followed by our rating).

 - Dollars for Donuts (5.9 – 5.9+), 2 bolts, gear to 1.5 inches, bolted anchor, 70 feet.
 The route starts on the left side of the crag.
 Start with face moves to a finger traverse; then an awkward crack moves over a bulge.